Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 }
 ```

 You can see a few interesting properties in the API response.
 First off, we can see that the Function is using the default `code` that's included upon creation.
 We can also see details about when the function was created and last updated.
+Finally, information about log retention and the log group name are displayed.

 ### Step 4: Build and deploy the Function